isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Gardens, Cemeteries and Waterbodies.md

 ### **Former Recreational Grounds of Fort Canning Hill**

-King George V Park was not the only recreational grounds in Fort Canning Hill, there were also others including the River Valley Swimming Complex, the Van Kleef Aquarium and the National Theatre.
-Although these places are no longer around, they were very popular during the postwar period right up to the nation-building years.
+King George V Park was not the only recreational ground on Fort Canning Hill.
+There were others, including the River Valley Swimming Complex, the Van Kleef Aquarium, and the National Theatre.
+Although these places are no longer around, they were very popular during the postwar period and the nation-building years.

 ##### **National Theatre**